I’m an active user on Quora and this is a question I answered not long ago:

-I believe that everyone has very different definition of success, but when I was answering the questions, I thought about Elon Musk.
+I believe that everyone has a very different definition of success, but when I was answering the questions, I thought about Elon Musk.
 Even though our goals aren’t anything close to Elon Musk’s vision, I believe there are some habits and traits we can pick up from him.

-They say what they mean and mean what they say.
 They are impeccable with their own words.
 Successful people don’t make you guess what they mean.
 They tell the truth and make it stupidly simple for other to understand their objective and intention in order to work well together.

-They manage their time by managing their emotions.
 Everyone can plan for the next day by allocating tasks into their schedule, but successful people go beyond that.
 They do what they need to do even it makes them uncomfortable.
 They manage their emotions better than everyone else.

-They start before feeling ready.
 They do procrastinate, but they know how to deal with it.
 Successful people never wait for the perfect timing to take action because they understand that there is no such thing as the perfect timing.
 They make decisions and take actions fast.

-They show up.
 They show up even nobody does.
 Not just showing up in the wins and celebrations, they are showing up during the grind, and in the face of fear and adversity.

-They contribute before they ask.
 This is exactly what made them successful.
 They find ways to provide value to others (their partners, team, customers) way before they even ask for anything in return.